FIWARE/ops.Fuel-main-dev/README.md

 ### RPC clients are not able to find a RabbitMQ queue
 RPC clients cannot find a reply queue after the last RabbitMQ server restarts in the cluster.
 See [Patch 1463802] (https://docs.mirantis.com/openstack/fuel/fuel-6.1/maintenance-updates.html#mos61mu-1463802)

-## User manual
-The user manual is available in the doc folder at https://github.com/SmartInfrastructures/fuel-main-dev/tree/si/3.0/doc.

 ## License
 Apache License, Version 2.0, January 2004